This Coca-Cola cake recipe is a Southern classic! It’s a rich, moist chocolate cake finished with cola-infused frosting and toasted pecans.

 - Unsweetened cocoa

 - Chopped pecans – Toast the pecans on the stovetop or in the oven to elevate their flavor.

 Timing is everything when it comes to this cake.
 Getting the cake finished and the frosting done at the right times can be tricky.
 The frosting mixes up pretty quickly, so it is possible to make it after the cake is finished.
 I’d recommend having all of the frosting ingredients ready so you can get started as soon as the cake comes out of the oven.

 To make the cake:

-Whisk together flour, cocoa, and baking soda.
-Set aside.
+Mix the dry ingredients.
+Whisk together the flour, cocoa, and baking soda in mixing bowl.

-Add flour mixture to butter mixture, alternating with Coca-Cola mixture.
-Begin and end with flour mixture.
-Beat at low speed just until blended after each addition.
-Stir in marshmallows.
+Finish the batter.
+Add the flour mixture to the butter mixture.
+Alternate with the Coca-Cola mixture, beginning and ending with the flour mixture.
+Beat at low speed just until combined after each addition, then fold in the marshmallows.

 To make the frosting:

 Melt the first three ingredients.
 Bring the butter, Coca-Cola, and cocoa to a boil in a large saucepan set over medium heat, stirring constantly until the butter melts.